sonyahack1/Try-Hack-Me/THM_Mustacchio_Linux/THM_Mustacchio_Linux_09.03.2025.md

 Enter passphrase for key 'private_key':

 ```
-> i need the passphrase...
+> I need the passphrase...

 > I extract the hash of the passphrase from the private key and pass it through **john**: